zuiko21/minimOS/architecture.md

 needed for the 65(C)02 version.

-Main available functions are for `INSTALL`ing the Kernel's *jump table*, and setting the IRQ, BRK and NMI routines -- all of them will be called by the Kernel at startup time.
+Main available functions are for `INSTALL`ing the Kernel's *jump table*, and setting the IRQ, BRK and NMI routines -- usually will be called by the Kernel at startup time.
 The mechanism for **kernel patching** is also supplied, and from 0.6 version on it does provide a *recovery setting* -- just a NULL pointer as the supplied jump table (for `INSTALL`)